UniversalDependencies/docs/_el/feat/Case.md

 </tr>
 </table>

-Case is an inflectional feature of [nouns](cs-pos/NOUN) and other parts of speech ([adjectives](cs-pos/ADJ), [numerals](cs-pos/NUM)) that mark agreement with nouns.
+Case is an inflectional feature of [nouns](el-pos/NOUN), [proper nouns](el-pos/PROPN), [adjectives](el-pos/ADJ), [determiners](el-pos/DET), [pronouns](el-pos/PRON),  [numerals ](el-pos/NUM) and [verbs](el-pos/VERB).
-It is also valency feature of [prepositions](cs-pos/ADP) (saying that the preposition requires its argument to be in that case).

 Case helps specify the role of the noun phrase in the sentence.
-For example, the nominative
-and accusative cases often distinguish subject and object of the verb, while in fixed-word-order languages these functions would be distinguished merely by the positions of the nouns in the sentence.
+For example, the nominative case is the typical case of nominal subjects and contrasts with the accusative case which typically marks objects.
+However, the accusative case is used to mark nouns in adverbial usages as well.

-Czech morphology distinguishes seven cases:
+Modern Greek morphology distinguishes four cases:
-`Nom`, `Gen`, `Dat`, `Acc`, `Voc`, `Loc` and `Ins` (this ordering is fixed in the grammar and the cases are also referred to by numbers 1–7).
+`Nom`, `Gen`,  `Acc`, `Voc`.
+Dative was a case used in classical Greek; in Modern Greek it is occurs in fixed expressions inherited from classical Creek, e.g. γη _πυρί_ μιχθήτω 'let earth be mixed with fire".
+We have decided not to use the label 'Dat' in fixed expressions.

 #### Examples